Southern toad: Status

 The southern toad has a wide range and is common in much of that range, though it has become scarce in Florida in areas where the cane toad has become established.
 In general it is an adaptable species and faces no particular threats, the population seems stable and the IUCN has listed it as being of "least concern".
 Southern toads are sometimes exploited by the pet trade.
+In a study on ecotoxicology, southern toad larvae were found to have delayed development in areas with high metal contamination.